H2-invent/jitsi-admin/installDocker.md

 start the installer with
 `bash installDocker.sh`
-Now you are going to be asked for a lot informations.
+Now you are going to be asked for a lot of information.

 ![](docs/images/installDocker.PNG)